 Next, the healing process can begin.
 This process is based solely on the bone and the surface of the titanium implant interacting with one another.
-Cells in the jawbone are attracted to the titanium and begin to grow onto it (bone beings to fuse to the implant).
+Cells in the jawbone are attracted to the titanium and grow onto it (bone begins to fuse to the implant).
 This growing and fusing process is known as osseointegration.
 The osseointegration process usually takes somewhere between three and six months.
-Depending on the location of the implant in the mouth, you may be fitted with a temporary tooth so you can maintain normal daily activities.
+Depending on the location of the implant in the mouth, a temporary tooth may be fitted so you can maintain normal daily activities.

 Once the healing (osseointegration process) is complete and the implant has integrated to your jawbone, a permanent crown can be placed.
 This process usually take two appointments.

 At your first appointment, the dentist will pick a shade to determine the color of the final crown.
 Then the healing abutment is removed and an impression post is inserted in its place.
 An impression is taken of the implant and surrounding teeth.
 The healing abutment is replaced.
 The impression is then sent to a dental laboratory where a custom abutment and final crown are fabricated.
 The abutment and crown are custom designed for your mouth, taking into account the teeth around the implant, all bite and jaw movements, and esthetics.

 At the second appointment, the finished abutment and crown are attached to the implant.
 The healing abutment is removed and the custom abutment and crown are attached to the implant with a retaining screw.
 The fit, bite and esthetics are verified.
 There is now a new replacement tooth where one was missing!